matter-labs/zksync-web-era-docs/docs/api/hardhat/testing.md

 yarn test
 ```

 **Congratulations!
-You have ran your first tests locally with zkSync Era 🎉**
+You just ran your first tests locally with zkSync Era 🎉**

 ## Full example